RChoukri03/CarDamageDetection-/README.md

 - `ImageCarsScrapping/`: Contains scripts for scraping images from the specified websites.
 - `cleaningApp/`: Contains the Flask application for annotating images.

+## Future Perspectives

+After completing the annotation of damage regions in the car images, the next steps for the project include:

+### Developing a Model for Damage Prediction
+- Design and implement a machine learning model to predict the location and extent of damage on cars based on the annotated data.

+### Segmenting Damage Regions
+- Create a segmentation model to accurately delineate damaged areas on the car images, which will help in providing more detailed damage assessments.

 ## Getting Started

 ### Prerequisites